-For more than 30 years, she has studied and worked with leading figures in the fields of emotional intelligence and healing—of self and of society.
+For almost 40 years, she has studied and worked with leading figures in the field of healing—healing self, society, and the earth we share.
 For much of that time, Lesser was a driving force at Omega, helping to lead the organization, create the curriculum, and spearhead many of its programs.
 In 2002 she initiated the Women & Power series, which offer a dialogue between women in leadership positions in a variety of areas—government, religion, media, the arts, and more.

-The New York Times best-selling author of The Seeker’s Guide and Broken Open, Lesser is a frequent speaker at conferences worldwide.
-In 2011, she gave a TED talk at the first TED Women conference, Take "the Other" to Lunch.
-With Oprah Winfrey she helped produce the 10-week webinar for Eckhart Tolle’s book, A New Earth.
-Elizabeth has appeared several times on the Oprah Winfrey Show and Oprah.com webcasts, and is a frequent host on the Oprah Radio channel on Sirius/XM.
-Lesser
+Lesser is a frequent speaker at conferences worldwide.
+She gave a talk at the first TED Women conference in 2011, Take "the Other" to Lunch, and spoke again on the TED Women stage in 2016, Say Your Truths and Seek Them in Others.
+She helped produce Oprah Winfrey's 10-week webinar for Eckhart Tolle’s book, A New Earth, appeared several times on the Oprah Winfrey Show and Super Soul Sunday, and was a guest host on the Oprah Radio channel on Sirius/XM.

 Check out Omega cofounder Elizabeth Lesser on Oprah.com.
 You'll find inspiration, webcasts, in-depth interviews, and more!